gaurav-gogia/mudocs/content/docs/features/_index.md

 #### REPL
 Language has support for a basic REPL for testing out the capabilities.
 It is a powered down version of the full language and is only intended to test basic features of the language

+#### VM
+Language makes use of a virtual machine, known as "Mutant Virtual Machine" or MVM.
+This virtual machine makes sure that your program runs in **YOUR** machine.
+It has been tested on Linux, macOS, & Windows.
+Although, it should also work on Android, FreeBSD and essentially any platform/architecture that is supported natively by [Go Programming Language](https://golang.org).

 #### Unicode Support
 The language supports emojis, glyphs and other non ASCII characters making it truly multi-lingual.
 Future versions will include support for multi-lingual syntax so that programming is not restricted to just ASCII based written languages